top of page

 The journey by bus represents especially my theoretical work, which was not always easy to manage.
 The size of the bus therefore also refers to the many experiences and events that influence the journey through our lives.
 With it, however, I was able to gain new insights, especially through my many years of work in Africa.

-Dream 4: The fourth perspective
+Dream 4: The identifying connection

 I enter my doctor's surgery, which is being remodelled.
 Three women are sitting in the anteroom.
 I start the consultation.
 The problems of the first two women are easy to recognise, they express themselves clearly and the disorders can be treated.